tobias-edwards/plantuml-preview.nvim/README.md

 # plantuml-preview.nvim

 Live preview and share PlantUML files.
+Pan diagrams in the browser and receive pretty error feedback - and all available offline!

 ![plantuml-preview demo](./doc/demo.gif)